malcolm-smith/1405-practice/README.md

 # 1405-practice-problems
-for uploading all my 1405 practice problems
+for uploading all my 1405 practice solutions, practice for midterms

 | Problem Set |                                              Problem                                              | Progress |
 | :---------: | :-----------------------------------------------------------------------------------------------: | :------: |